ROCm/rocSOLVER/docs/index.rst

 **Contents**

 rocSOLVER's documentation consists of three main chapters.
-The :doc:`User Guide <userguide_index>` is the starting point for new users of the library and a basic reference for current rocSOLVER or LAPACK users.
-The :doc:`Library Design Guide <design_index>` describes rocSOLVER for advanced users and developers who want to further understand or extend the library.
-Finally, the :doc:`rocSOLVER API <api_index>` provides a list of currently implemented routines, as well as descriptions of their functionality and parameters.
+The :doc:`User Guide <userguide/userguide_index>` is the starting point for new users of the library and a basic reference for current rocSOLVER or LAPACK users.
+The :doc:`Library Design Guide <design/design_index>` describes rocSOLVER for advanced users and developers who want to further understand or extend the library.
+Finally, the :doc:`rocSOLVER API <api/api_index>` provides a list of currently implemented routines, as well as descriptions of their functionality and parameters.